Q. Who will service the Direct Loans?

 Q. How can I keep track of my Federal Student Loans?

 A. Keeping up with your Federal Student Loans is a huge responsibility and managing your debt is a crucial part of having a successful financial future.
 The National Student Loan Data System (NSLDS) Student Access Web site, www.nslds.ed.gov, provides a central database for student aid and La Salle University strongly recommends using the NSLDS Web site in keeping track of your financial obligations.
-The Web site allows students to view their information from schools, guaranty agencies, the Direct Loan program, as well as other programs, and can be accessed with your Federal Student Aid PIN; the same PIN used when electronically signing MPN or when completing your FAFSA.
-A duplicate PIN can be sent to you at www.pin.ed.gov.
+The Web site allows students to view their information from schools, guaranty agencies, the Direct Loan program, as well as other programs, and can be accessed with your FSA ID (FSA ID would have been created when completing your FAFSA).

 We love questions.
 E-mail us at email@example.com.